talbotcpp/sequence/README.md

 This is a prototype—a toy implementation meant to be a proof-of-concept and illustration.
 It is incomplete in many ways, and is not production-ready code.
-Specifically it is missing a number of important features, including allocators, exception handling, and especially test tooling and a comprehensive test suite.
+Specifically it is missing a number of important features (e.g. allocators), and it lacks some test tooling and a comprehensive test suite.
-The latter implies that it is almost completely untested.
+The latter implies that it is relatively untested.

 ## sequence class